Epping - East

 Epping - East shows employment indicators that trail behind approximately 70% of regions assessed across Australia

 Epping - East has a skilled workforce with notable representation in the construction sector.
-The area's unemployment rate was 5.3% in September 2025, with an estimated employment growth of 0.8% over the past year.
+The unemployment rate was 5.3% as of September 2025.
+Employment growth over the past year was estimated at 0.8%.

 Frequently Asked Questions - Employment